observablehq/framework/docs/inputs/text.md

 # Text

-The Text input allows freeform single-line text input.
+The Text input allows freeform single-line text entry.
 (For multiple lines, see [Textarea](./textarea)).

 In its most basic form, a Text is a blank box whose value is the empty string.
 The Text’s value changes as the user types into the box.